Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 - [x] Password never expires
 - [ ] Account is disabled

+By default, the home folder will be `C:\Users\pkgbuild`.
+If this needs to be changed (e.g. to `D:\pkgbuild`), double-click on the pkgbuild user and make the change in the Profile tab.
+Note that the `C:\Users\pkgbuild` folder will still be created and populated at first logon.

-### Make the pkgbuild user member of the Remote Desktop Users group
+Make the pkgbuild user a member of the Remote Desktop Users group.

-### Grant the pkgbuild user "Log on as batch job" rights
+### 5.2 Grant the biocbuild user "Log on as batch job" rights

 (This is needed in order to define scheduled tasks run by the `pkgbuild` user.)

-Go in Local Security Policy
-  -> Local Policies
-     -> User Rights Assignment
+Go in Local Security Policy -> Local Policies -> User Rights Assignment

-In the right pane, right-click on 'Log on as a batch job' -> Properties Add `pkgbuild` user
+In the right pane, right-click on 'Log on as a batch job' -> Properties

+Add `pkgbuild` user

-### Grant the pkgbuild user permissions within the biocbuild user folder
+### 5.3 Grant the pkgbuild user permissions within the biocbuild user folder

 Grant the `pkgbuild` user permissions within the `biocbuild` user folder using the Users security group.